iszczesniak/cpp/containers/index.md

 We know where the elements of a container are with the `begin`, and `end` functions.
 The `begin` function returns an iterator to the first element.
-The `end` function returns an iterator which you would get if you incremented an iterator to the last element: we could say the `end` function returns an iterator to an **imaginary** element (imaginary, because that element does not exist) that would follow the last element.
+The `end` function returns a *past-the-end* iterator which you would get if you incremented an iterator to the last
+element: we could say the `end` function returns an iterator to an **imaginary** element (imaginary, because that element does not exist) that would follow the last element.
 If a container has no elements, the iterators returned by `begin` and `end` equal.

 The `begin` and `end` functions return non-const iterators for a non-const container, and const iterators for a const container.
 If we